Skip to main content

 Short answer

 Related or planned communities include r/remoteworktracker, r/researcheraiwork, and specialist AI work communities.
-Treat them as discussion layers, not platform source pages or assurances.
+Treat them as job and tracker update boards, not provider pages or assurances.

 Key takeaways